dart-lang/site-www/src/codelabs/iterables.md

 In this example, `where` is used to find all numbers that are even, then `any` is used to check if the results contain a negative number.

-Then, in the example, `where` is used again to find all number larger than `1000`.
+Then, in the example, `where` is used again to find all numbers larger than `1000`.
-But since there are none, the result is an empty `Iterable`.
+But, because there are none, the result is an empty `Iterable`.

 {{site.alert.note}}
-  If no element matches the predicate in `where`, the method will return an empty `Iterable`.
+  If no element matches the predicate in `where`, the method returns an empty `Iterable`.
 Unlikely `singleWhere` or `firstWhere`, that would throw a [StateError][StateError class] exception.
 {{site.alert.end}}